0x60df/loophole/README.md

 `loophole-bind-kmacro-order`, `loophole-bind-array-order`,
 `loophole-bind-keymap-order`,`loophole-bind-symbol-order`).
 It also can be customized by the same way.
+Elements of these variable can contain :keymap property in addition to :key property.
+It looks like (OBTAIN-ENTRY :key READ-KEY :keymap OBTAIN-KEYMAP).
+OBTAIN-KEYMAP is a function which takes two arguments the key and entry to be bound, and returns keymap object on which key and entry are bound; this overrides editing loophole-map.

 You can also define your specifying method for entry.
 The requirements for specifying method is that